liferay/liferay-screens/ios/Framework/README.md

 This is the library that contains all available screenlets for iOS.
 It also includes the infrastructure classes required to develop and contribute new screenlets.
-Note that this library is developed using iOS 8, so you'll need XCode6 in order to develop your own screenlets.
+Note that this library is developed using iOS 8, so you'll need XCode 6 and Swift in order to develop your own screenlets.

 ## Internal Architecture